IBM/automation-aws-infra-openshift/README.md

     ```
     Users can download ROSA token from [RHN Link](https://cloud.redhat.com/openshift/token/rosa) using RHN Login credentails.
     ```
+    - **TF_VAR_gitops_repo_host** - (Optional) The host for the git repository (e.g. github.com, bitbucket.org).
+Supported Git servers are GitHub, Github Enterprise, Gitlab, Bitbucket, Azure DevOps, and Gitea.
+If this value is left commented out, the automation will default to using Gitea.
     - **TF_VAR_gitops_repo_username** - The username on github.com that will be used to provision the gitops repository.
     - **TF_VAR_gitops_repo_token** - The personal access token that will be used to authenticate to github.com to provision the gitops repository.
 (The user should have necessary access in the org to create the repository and the token should have `delete_repo` permission.)
     - **TF_VAR_gitops_repo_org** - (Optional) The github.com org where the gitops repository will be provisioned.
 If not provided the org will default to the username.
+    - **TF_VAR_gitops_repo_project** - (Optional) The project on the Azure DevOps server where the gitops repository will be provisioned/found.
+This value is only required for repositories on Azure DevOps.

 4. Run **./launch.sh**.
 This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.